 Ethics information

 The study is carried out according to a project plan that is funded by the Finnish Work Environment Fund.
 The research and data management plans received a positive appraisal from the Human Sciences and Ethics Committee in the University of Jyväskylä.
 The research will be carried out according to the Finnish National Board on Research Integrity guidelines and the Helsinki Declaration with its later amendments.
 Informed consent is collected from all participants.
 By signing the consent form, the participants agree to share their interview transcripts for later scientific use via the FSD.
+It will be highlighted for the participants that the risks involved in this data sharing are of different mode compared to, for instance, survey-based quantitative data sharing (Karhulahti 2021).

 Personal identifiers are removed from the transcripts carefully in a 4-step process: initial transcription, transcript editing, participant checking, and finally the processing of the transcripts for sharing by the FSD.
 If the participants wish not to share some transcript sections, these sections will be kept unshared.
 Considering the prospective challenges of finding consenting participants (Branney et al. 2019), we note that the FSD is experienced and one of the leading repositories for sharing qualitative data (Bishop & Kuula-Luumi 2017), which we expect to help in recruitment.
 Allowing the participants to review their transcripts will build further confidence and trust.
-The data will be stored pseudonymously until the end of the project following the GDPR; the need of the pseudonym key will be reevaluated regularly and when it is no longer needed, it will be destroyed, making the data fully anonymous.
+The data will be stored pseudonymously until the end of the project following the GDPR; the need of the pseudonym key will be reevaluated regularly and when it is no longer needed, it will be destroyed, making the data anonymous.
+The participants also have an option to share their transcripts without anonymization if they so wish.
 Being able to share reusable qualitative data is especially helpful with hard-to-reach respondents, as collecting such data is usually laborious for both researchers and participants.
 The below methodological details are further supplemented by a 32-point list of consolidated criteria for reporting qualitative research (Appendix 1).

 Participants